ARM-software/psa-api/doc/crypto/api/keys/management.rst

 Key formats
 -----------

+.. todo:: Consider Splitting this chapter up (before the final 1.3 release)

+    With the additions of:

+    *   Formatted key import/export
+    *   Interruptible public key export
+    *   Interruptible key generation
+    *   Extended key generation
+    *   Key wrapping and unwrapping (this could alternatively be put in with 'Operations')

+    This chapter is getting very large as a 'hold-all' for key-related functions.

+    Consider splitting this up:

+    1. Non-default key formats, key import and export (or even separate those into formats and import/export)
+    2. Key wrap/unwrap (and associated specialized formats and algorithms)
+    3. General key management: [random] key generation, copying, purging, destroying

 Outside of the key store, keys are exchanged using defined formats.
 These formats are used to import and export keys, or to input public asymmetric keys to key agreement or PAKE operations.